AnyLogic

 Custom first occurrence

-[Visible if the Defined by parameter is set to Triggers]
+[Visible if Defined by: Triggers]

 Enables the custom trigger values for the first downtime occurrence.
 If not enabled, the first downtime will occur when the recurrence period specified for the repeating downtime task runs out.